-New Jersey Behavioral Health Homes Characteristics Target Population Adults with one or more SMI diagnosisIndividuals must choose between receiving PACT, targeted case management, 1915(c) services, or health home servicesAs of 2019, it is estimated that there are 773 individuals enrolled.
-Enrollment Model Eligible participants must opt-in to receive services.
-Geographic Service Area Five counties (Atlantic, Bergen, Cape May, Monmouth, and Mercer) Care Delivery Model Any licensed mental health provider organization may provide health home servicesDelivery of the six core health home functionsWithin three years of becoming a health home, an organization must co-locate primary care services in their office at least eight hours per week.
+New Jersey Behavioral Health Homes Characteristics Target Population Adults with one or more SMI diagnosisIndividuals must choose between receiving PACT, targeted case management, 1915(c) services, or health home services Enrollment Model Eligible participants must opt-in to receive services.
+Geographic Service Area Five counties (Atlantic, Bergen, Monmouth, and Mercer) Care Delivery Model Any licensed mental health provider organization may provide health home servicesDelivery of the six core health home functionsWithin three years of becoming a health home, an organization must co-locate primary care services in their office at least eight hours per week.
 Payment Model Health home provider organizations contract directly with the stateServices are reimbursed using a per member per month (PMPM) rate.
 Rates are established by the phase of the program the enrollee is currently engaged in:Engagement (initial three months)Active (approximately, but not limited to, 24 months)Maintenance (when more intense engagement is no longer necessary) Practice Performance & Improvement Health home provider organizations must achieve health home accreditation from a national organization by year two of participation in the programCreation of a Behavioral Health Home Learning CommunityEmergency room visit, skilled nursing facility, and hospital admission ratesChange in total spending attributable to health home enrollees